sseaman/skillVC/README.md

 ```

 #### Response Object
 Once loaded into SkillVC, the response itself is represented as a Response object.
-The Response object is a builder object that
+The Response object
 allows for the continued manipulate of the response as well as the final rendering of the JSON for use by Alexa via the
 `renderAsk()` or 'renderTell()' functions of the response.
 See the API documentation for more information.